Skip to content

 There is something about physical forms of advertising that connects with people.

-There are unique benefits to getting a physical piece of marketing into people’s homes.
+However, there are unique benefits to getting a physical piece of marketing into people’s homes.

 A well designed leaflet therefore can be seen many times and slowly create brand awareness that would be difficult to achieve otherwise.